Setting up an IDE for using Snowpark Checkpoints

 Snowflake: Snowpark Checkpoints Project Initialization

 Triggers project initialization, creating a contract file if it doesn’t exist.
-In case it exists, a pop-up displays, asking if you want to load the checkpoint into the contract file.
+If the file exists, a display asks whether you want to load the checkpoint into the contract file.

 Snowflake: Clear All Checkpoints